cam-rod/rss_autogen_giscus/README.md

 ### GitHub Actions

 1. Enable [Giscus](https://github.com/giscus/giscus) in your repo.
 When choosing the page to discussions mapping, select **"Discussion title contains page pathname"**.
 2. Copy the [workflow job](.github/workflows/generate_comments.yaml.template) from this repo.
-Edit the input fields, and modify the trigger as needed.
+Edit the environment variables, and modify the trigger as needed.
 Take note of `LOOKBACK_DAYS`, as it may recreate an existing post if the program is unintentionally triggered.

 ## Contributing